 Prior to joining RTD, she severed as the Director of Equity and Innovation, at Project VOYCE, a nonprofit that she co-founded, after the closure of her high school.
 In her role, she was responsible for ensuring that youth voice helped shape education policy.
 Additionally, she served as the Director of CHOICES, a program of Brother Jeff’s Cultural Center in collaboration with the Gang Reduction Initiative of Denver, where she provided programming and wraparound support to gang involved youth and their families.

-In addition to our staff support, Denver Shared Spaces has a robust team of volunteers.
-With representation from the public, for-profit and nonprofit sectors, the Steering Committee provides strategic direction and oversight for the collaboration.
+In addition to our staff support, we have a robust team of volunteers.
+With representation from the public, for-profit and nonprofit sectors, the Advisory Committee provides strategic direction and oversight for the collaboration.